Xilmi/Rotp-Fusion/README.md

 - Fixed missing governor refresh after transferring funds.
 - "Tax only fully developed colonies":
   - The "fully developed colonies" definition has an option to allow some missing population (Governor small transport), and some missing factories (spy actions).
+  - Made the option available in the Colonies panel.

 2024.10.20 (Frank Zago)
 - French translations fixes.